Background

 (g) Sharing information and knowledge on developing and implementing national policies, plans and strategies related to climate change, while recognizing country-specific needs and contexts;

-Outlook for SB 61 (November 2024)
+Outlook for SB 62 (June 2025)

-At their sixty-first sessions (November 2024), the SBSTA and the SBI will continue their consideration of the Sharm el-Sheikh joint work on implementation of climate action on agriculture and food security (pursuant to decision 3/CP.27, paragraph 14) and the secretariat will present the Sharm el-Sheikh online portal.
+At their sixty-second sessions (June 2025), the SBSTA and the SBI will continue their consideration of the Sharm el-Sheikh joint work on implementation of climate action on agriculture and food security (pursuant to decision 3/CP.27, paragraph 14).
+They will consider the first annual synthesis report on the work undertaken by constituted bodies and financial and other entities under the Convention, as well as by relevant international organizations, on activities related to the joint work and will further consider the Sharm el-Sheikh online portal.